Thomas J. Elpel's

 This parcel was already semi-public, since there is an informal parking lot and steep boat ramp beside the main road, plus the walkway over the ditch and headgate to portage around the dam.
 It seemed logical to secure public ownership of this property to avoid future public-private conflicts, and to ensure that the site is properly conserved.
 The property includes one-third mile of Jefferson River frontage, not bad for a relatively small parcel!
 The campsite is now known as Lost Tomahawk, named by local school kids after an incident recorded in the Lewis and Clark Journals.

-Jefferson River Chapter LCTHF
+Jefferson River Chapter LCTA

 PO Box 697